-As of September 30, 2017, the Company had a total of 332 full-time employees and 3 part-time employees.
+As of September 30, 2018, the Company had a total of 372 full-time employees.
 The Company has a collective bargaining agreement covering employees at its Marquette, Iowa facility.
 No other employees are represented by a labor union or collective bargaining agreement.